 Dr. Leslie Boucher earned the Bachelor of Music Education from Indiana University, the Master of Arts (Ethnomusicology) from Long Island University in New York, and the Ph.
 D. in Music History and Theory from the University of Georgia.
 Dr. Boucher has performed with various oratorio, opera, and symphonic organizations in Charlotte, Indianapolis, New York, Sioux City, and Spoleto.
 She has also performed as a soloist in the National Composers Conference, and has published a CD of twentieth-century art music while at the University of Georgia.
 Boucher taught public school music and performed as a freelance musician before coming to Emmanuel College in 1998.
-She is currently Chair of the Music Department and Dean of the School of Arts and Sciences.
-Her areas of teaching are music history, theory, world music, art/music appreciation, and applied violin.
+She is currently the Dean of the School of Arts and Sciences.
+Her areas of teaching are music theory courses, world music, and art/music appreciation.
 Drs.
-Leslie and Walter Boucher, her husband, have one daughter, Andrea, who is a counselor for youth in Charlotte, NC.
+Leslie and Walter Boucher, her husband, have one daughter, Andrea, who is a teacher in Charlotte, NC.

 Click here to email Leslie Boucher.